LeaVerou/lea.verou.me/2010/08/lea-verou-at-front-trends-2010/index.md

 ---
 title: "Lea Verou @ Front-Trends 2010"
 date: "2010-08-03"
 categories:
   - "news"
   - "personal"
 tags:
-  - "conferences"
+  - "speaking"
-  - "css3"
+  - "css"
 ---

 Just a quick note to let you know that [I'm speaking](http://front-trends.com/speakers#lea-verou) in this year's [Front-Trends](http://front-trends.com) conference, which will take place in Warsaw, Poland on October 21-22.
 Front-Trends is a new conference (starting this year) but the organizers have managed to put together an impressive line-up ([Crockford](http://front-trends.com/speakers#douglas-crockford), [PPK](http://front-trends.com/speakers#peter-paul-koch), [Paul Bakaus](http://front-trends.com/speakers#paul-bakaus), [Dmitry Baranovskiy](http://front-trends.com/speakers#dmitry-baranovskiy), [Tantek Çelik](http://front-trends.com/speakers#tantek-celik), [Robert Nyman](http://front-trends.com/speakers#robert-nyman) and more).